Skip to content

 See Interface for 3D momentum for more properties.

-Momentum changes with pivot point
+Momentum depends on the pivot point

 Pivot point

-You can retrieve the pivot point of the helix with:
+Retrieve the pivot point of the helix:

 pivot = helix.pivot